Skip to content

 --ignore-unstagedbooleanForce staged-changes mode on or off.
 If true, task determination and runners will ignore unstaged changes.

---lifecycle, -c"pre-commit", "post-commit", "post-checkout", "pre-merge", "post-merge", "build", "pre-deploy", "pre-publish", "post-publish"Task lifecycle to run.
+--lifecycle, -c"pre-commit", "post-commit", "post-checkout", "pre-merge", "post-merge", "pre-push", "build", "pre-deploy", "pre-publish", "post-publish"Task lifecycle to run.
 All tasks for the given lifecycle will be run as merged parallel tasks, followed by the merged set of serial tasks.✅

 --listbooleanList found tasks.
 Implies dry run and will not actually run any tasks.